 - Hot yoga

-... with kundalini and restorative quickly catching speed.
+Yet trends show that Kundalini and Restorative are quickly catching speed.
 The most popular styles are constantly changing and will probably be different in a year from now when trends are different!

-For some, they may need some extra distraction to start out and for others with a more calm mind, they may find a more active class helps them find the vitality to develop a healthier lifestyle.
-Whether you need to calm down or speed up, there’s a yoga for that.
-Laughter yoga is great for lightening up and chair yoga is great for those unable to do much standing or with poor balance.
+For some, they may need some extra distraction to start out, and for others with a more calm mind, they may find a more active class that helps them find the vitality to develop a healthier lifestyle.
+Whether you need to calm down or speed up, there’s a yoga variation for that.

 Is Yoga Similar to Meditation?